GauravBarakoti/ansibleWithJenkins/README.md

 ```

 And now we'll create the dynamic inventory file named as `inventory.aws_ec2.yml` `aws_ec2.yml is required` in the name of dynamic inventory file without this it will not work.

+NOTE: Your ansible server should that required permission {you have to attach a role to your ec2 instance and give sufficient permissions to it.}

 ```
 ---